d2l-ai/d2l-en/chapter_preliminaries/calculus.md

-From the viewpoint of optimization, gradients allow us to determine how to move the parameters of a model in order to lower the loss, and each step of the optization algorithms used throughout this book will require calculating the gradient.
+From the viewpoint of optimization, gradients allow us to determine how to move the parameters of a model in order to lower the loss, and each step of the optimization algorithms used throughout this book will require calculating the gradient.

 ## Exercises